 Each segment is divided into tracts, each tract representing a unique operating arrangement.
-Some tracts do not have agriculture and are screened out.
-Data are collected on the remaining agricultural tracts.
+Tracts do not have agriculture are screened out, while data are collected on the remaining agricultural tracts.

 Data Collection: Each enumerator is responsible for collecting information on all agricultural tracts within each of several segments of land.
 The enumerator collects information on each agricultural tract through personal interviews.
 The completed survey questionnaires are returned to the RFOs where they are reviewed and key entered.